Tell us about your case, and we will tell you how we can help!

 What About Child Support for Special Needs Children?

-The formula used to calculate adult child support payments is the same as any other child support payment for minor children.
-If the adult child has independent income or assets, the court holds the right to reduce the amount based on their discretion.
+The formula for adult child support generally matches the method for minor children.
+If the adult child earns income or owns assets, the court may reduce child support as appropriate.

 Modifying a Court Order